Path of Exile: Plot

 High Templar Dominus exiles the player character, referred to as "Exile," from Oriath for some crime depending on which class the player chose.
 Exiles are sent to Wraeclast, a penal colony, where they kill various monsters and people who have been tormenting other exiles in Wraeclast.
-It is discovered that Dominus has been secretly working with his assistant Piety studying thaumaturgy and are the cause of many of the troubles in Wraeclast.
+It is discovered that Dominus has been secretly working with his assistant Piety studying thaumaturgy and is the cause of many of the troubles in Wraeclast.
 The Exile finds and kills both of them.
-In the process, the Exile encounters a 200-year-old woman called Dialla who explains how a thaumaturgical "Rapture Device" created by a man called Malachai is being used to awaken and release "The Beast".
+In the process, the Exile encounters a remnant of the Eternal Empire, a woman called Dialla who explains how a thaumaturgical "Rapture Device" created by a man called Malachai is being used to awaken and release "The Beast", the source of a Cataclysm that ravaged Wraeclast centuries prior.
 The Exile travels to Highgate where they enter the Beast and kill Malachai.

 Now that Wraeclast is apparently saved, the Exile returns to Oriath.
 The successor to Dominus, High Templar Avarius, has been abusing his ordained power of divinity.
-The corrupt templar are exercising their power to wrest control of Oriath, enslaving a race of people known as Karui.
+The corrupt templars are exercising their power to wrest control of Oriath, enslaving a race of people known as Karui.
 The Exile takes advantage of the ongoing Karui slave rebellion and overthrows the templar order by killing Avarius and defeating the Templar god "Innocence".
 After defeating Innocence, his brother Sin returns and informs the Exile that by killing the Beast, the Exile has inadvertently caused the old gods of the world to reawaken.
 The formerly oppressed Karui, now empowered by their god Kitava, are running rampant in Oriath, destroying whatever they can find.
 Sin takes the Exile to fight Kitava, but the Exile fails.
 Sin explains that the essence of the Beast is needed to battle Kitava - and that the Beast was his creation.
 A plan is formulated to return to Wraeclast to extract the essence from the Beast's dead body and use it to stop Kitava from destroying Oriath.

 After travelling through Wraeclast once more and defeating the gods that have reawakened, the Exile returns to Oriath and finds that Innocence has returned.
 With Innocence reborn and amending for his past mistakes, Sin and Innocence take the Exile to Kitava's lair, and with their combined strength they destroy Kitava.